posabsolute/posabsolute.github.io/_posts/2016-06-21-about-channels.md

         margin-left: 10px;
         margin-right: 10px;
     }
+    h2 { font-weight: normal; }
+    .w {
+        padding: 3em 1em;
+    }
 </style>

 > Note: Slack has always been a bit of a misfit for me.
-It seems well-suited for small startups, but in my experience with large organizations, it becomes overwhelming.
-This perspective, which I first shared in 2016, remains strikingly relevant as I reflect on the state of Slack today in 2024.
+It seems well-suited for small startups, but it becomes overwhelming in my experience with large organizations.
+This perspective, which I first shared in 2016, remains strikingly relevant as I think about the state of Slack today in 2024.

 Reflecting on Jason Fried's incisive article [Is group chat making you sweat?](https://m.signalvnoise.com/is-group-chat-making-you-sweat-744659addf7d#.smn57tko0), it's intriguing to consider how the corporate world's attitude towards instant messaging has evolved.
 Only a decade ago, platforms like MSN Messenger were often banned in workplaces due to fears of excessive chatting.
 Now, we see a complete turnaround, with businesses not only embracing but also investing in sophisticated messaging apps complete with gifs and videos, integrating them deeply into their workflows.